Kernel-Elastic Autoencoder for Molecular Design: Result

 Table~\ref{table:Constrained_Optimization} shows 1. the results of optimizing the 800 lowest PLogP-valued molecules from the ZINC250K dataset to generate similar molecules (Tanimoto similarity < 0.4) with larger PLogP values.~\cite{zhou2019optimization}; 2.
 The mean difference in PLogP values; 3.
 The Tanimoto similarity between the best candidate molecules and their starting molecules for each method.
 The success rate measures the percentage of molecules that achieved modifications with higher PLogP values within their similarity constraints.
-The CKAE model exhibits significant improvements, with an average increase of 7.67 $\pm$ 1.61 PLogP units.
-CKAE achieves a 100\% success rate, indicating that modifications leading to higher PLogP values were successfully achieved for all molecules within the defined similarity constraints.

 Additionally, CKAE performance was assessed as compared to direct search from the ZINC250K training set.
 For each of the 800 molecules, its similarity value with respect to all other 250K entries was calculated, and the compound with the highest PLogP value that remained within the 0.4 Tanimoto similarity constraint was identified.
 This particular outcome is labeled ``ZINC250K'' in Table~\ref{table:Constrained_Optimization}.